RealEngineer/ToyLisp/README.md

 # ToyLisp

-ToyLisp is a simple implementation of lisp in C++.
+ToyLisp is a simple lisp like language implemented in C++.

-### Major features

-1. A number of collections like vectors, arrays, maps, sets and easy syntax handling them.
+More about language can be found in [ToyLisp language](ToyLisp.md).